ANCSLEEP BLOG

 There are many other possibilities depending on your taste and interests.

-The blue light from screens delay the release of melatonin, and may even suppress the amount that is released.
+The blue light from screens delay the release and decreases the amount of melatonin, the hormone that regulates sleep.
 Melatonin is the hormone that regulates sleep.
-This rule is especially hard to follow because we are beset by screens:
+This rule is especially hard to follow because we are in the digital age with, often, more devices than people in the home:

 What If You’ve Tried Everything Without Success?